github/opensource.guide/_articles/code-of-conduct.md

----
+network-pi-sim-card/rules
-lang: en
+language:English language
-title: Your Code of Conduct
+title: NFP-policy
-description: Facilitate healthy and constructive community behavior by adopting and enforcing a code of conduct.
+any member of this community must be a verified pioneer cheating activities are highly prohibited and attracts suspensions or blocking of the victim's from access the community any age grade is eligible to be a PARTICIPANT
 class: coc
 order: 8
 image: /assets/images/cards/coc.png